-Each year, Anglicare Australia members support 11,300 people with employment and training programs, helping them to find or prepare for work.
-Our agencies also support people in crisis who do not have enough work or income to get by.
-Over 100,000 people each year use emergency relief and financial counselling services provided by the Anglicare Australia Network across the country.
-This submission aims to provide a voice for the people, overwhelmingly women, living on Parenting Payment who may be compelled to participate in the ParentsNext program.
-Anglicare Australia maintains significant concerns about the program.
+Anglicare Australia believes that parents and children should be supported.
+The responsibility involved in caring for children should be valued in and of itself.
+Anglicare Australia maintains significant concerns about the ParentsNext program, which is mandatory for some people living on Parenting Payment.
 These relate to the compulsory nature of the program and its punitive and disproportionate Targeted Compliance Framework.
 Anglicare Australia calls for the Targeted Compliance Framework to be abolished, and recommends that the ParentsNext program be redesigned as voluntary and person-centred pre-employment support program.

 Unemployment has declined, and many believe the employment market is thriving.
 In spite of this, the number of people with barriers to work seeking employment has barely budged.
 Those who need the most help to find work, and those who are long-term unemployed, are not benefitting from the recovery in the labour force.
 In this submission, Anglicare Australia calls for a renewed focus on direct job creation, particularly in entry-level roles, focusing on sectors with high projected demand for workers.
 It also recommends a major overhaul of employment services to focus on delivering real outcomes, instead of simply administering breaches and obligations.
 In the meantime, it will be critical to raise the rate of income payments to ensure that people do not get caught in poverty traps while they seek work.